ToxicAbsence/More-Info/Fake Wood Slabs.md

 - In version 0.6.1 and below they were called "wood slab"
 - In 0.7.0 the name was changed from "wood slab" to "tile.stoneSlab.name<"
 - Then it was changed back to "wood slab" in 0.7.2
-- In 0.7.3 it was finally called "Fake Wood Slab" because they added the normal wood slabs to the game aka Oak Slabs.
+- In 0.7.3 it was finally called "Fake Wood Slab" because they added the normal wood slabs to the game aka oak slabs.

 Can be obtained in these alpha versions via crafting: